Customizing the SDK

 - Payment Observer to be notified before payments occur

-- Connection Manager to share gRPC connections across SDK instances
+- Shared SDK Context to share connection pools and HTTP/gRPC clients across SDK instances

 // Construct the seed using a mnemonic, entropy or passkey